TimVanC/voice-gateway/README.md

 ## 🔍 **Confidence Checking & Verification**

-The system automatically validates and verifies all collected information to ensure accuracy.
+The system automatically validates and verifies all collected information to ensure accuracy **before** OpenAI processes it.

 ### **How It Works:**

+**1. Pre-Validation Interception (NEW!):**
+- Manual VAD detects when user stops speaking
+- System requests transcription from OpenAI
+- **CRITICAL**: Transcription is validated **BEFORE** OpenAI processes it
+- Low-confidence data triggers clarification **BEFORE** model responds
+- Only verified data enters the conversation history

-**1. Confidence Estimation:**
+**2. Confidence Estimation:**
 - OpenAI Realtime API doesn't provide real confidence scores (always returns 1.0)
 - We use **heuristic estimation** based on transcription quality indicators:
   - Transcription artifacts ([inaudible], [unclear])